 Connect With Community

-Other full-timers share real tips for living in a camper.
-Campgrounds, climbing gyms, and online groups are good places to learn what works long term.
+Other full-time travelers share real tips for living in a camper, mainly if you’re in an extended wheelbase van or extended high roof van and dealing with extra length and height.
+Campgrounds, climbing gyms, and online groups are good places to learn what works long term for these larger rigs.

 Preparation and Planning